 Maybe the question “what do you want to be?” leaves your child lukewarm.
 Volunteering might heat up their passion for an existing interest or create a new one.

-Community service, in any field, for any population, involves relationship building.
-For a child who is shy, or, alternatively one who seems a natural-born leader, working with others for a common good builds personal power and connection—both intrinsic and in the form of recommendations and contacts.
+Community service, in any field and for any population, involves relationship building.
+For a child who is shy or, alternatively, one who seems a natural-born leader, working with others for a common good builds personal power and connection—both intrinsically and in the form of recommendations and contacts.